Eric Hosmer Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers rank 11th in baseball in home runs allowed (20 total, 1.1 per game).
+- Dodgers pitchers combine to rank 20th in baseball in home runs given up (26 total, 1.2 per game).

-- Grove gets the start for the Dodgers, his fourth of the season.
-He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.
+- Kershaw gets the start for the Dodgers, his fifth of the season.
+He is 3-1 with a 2.52 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- In his last time out on Sunday, the right-hander went 5 2/3 innings against the Chicago Cubs, allowing one earned run while surrendering two hits.
+- The lefty last pitched on Wednesday against the New York Mets, when he went seven scoreless innings while giving up three hits.

-- In three games this season, the 26-year-old has amassed an ERA of 9.00, with 9.7 strikeouts per nine innings.
-Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.